Buteyko/Frolov Device for Asthma, Bronchitis, COPD, Emphysema, Cystic Fibrosis, Pneumonia, Tuberculosis, Pulmonary Edema

 Respiratory disorders involving lungs

-The restrictions relate only to breathing sessions with the DIY breathing device.
+The restrictions for breathing exercises in these groups of patients relate only to breathing sessions with the DIY and Frolov breathing devices.

 These groups of people should be gentle in relation to their damaged lungs tissue.
-Intensive mechanical stimulation of their lungs (in terms of amplitude and velocity of inhalation and exhalations) during initial stages of learning should be avoided.
-Later, they can gradually increase these parameters.
+Intensive mechanical stimulation of their weak lungs (in terms of amplitude and velocity of inhalation and exhalations) during initial stages of learning should be avoided.
+Later, they can gradually increase velocity of inhalations and amplitude of inhalations and exhalations.

-Hence, they should avoid any fast inhalation and exhalations, as well as maximum inflations and deflations of their lungs.
+Hence, they should avoid any fast inhalation and exhalations with the Frolov or DIY breathing devices, as well as maximum inflations and deflations of their lungs when using the DIY or Frolov breathing devices during initial stages of learning.
 All exercises are done in a comfortable way with good care for the current abilities of their lungs.
+The exact duration of this initial stage (in days) is provided right below here as your bonus content.

 Go back to: Learning the Buteyko method by modules